muggy8/improbable/have-and-havenot/FzeXuZCU.md

 Melody? she's already dead.

-Why would you care about Melody.
+Why would you care about Melody?!

 Phanna's still alive and injured.